towersvault/shinpokered/.github/ISSUE_TEMPLATE/bug_report.md

 As is relevant, please give the name and/or model number along with the software/firmware version.
 If possible, include the PCB revision for any hardware.

 **Which patch are you using?**
 Please give the name of the patch that you downloaded.
 If possible, please provide the patch's date-of-upload and the location of where you downloaded it.
+If relevant, please include the git commit of the build.
 Ideally you downloaded the patch from this repository.
 Downloading a pre-patched rom is neither condoned nor supported by the project, and bug reports related to such will receive only a minimal amount of investigation.

 **What ROM base are you using?**
 Please review the [Patch Info](https://github.com/jojobear13/shinpokered/#patch-info).
 Patches are intended for a copy of ROM that you lawfully own.
 Please state the name of your copy, and if possible, please generate and include its MD5 hash.